 This features new work also shown within their own categories.
 “The Buddhist Temple” was a gift for my Buddhist mentor Daisaku Ikeda.
 As head of the Soka Gakkai International (Value Creating Society) the lay organization of Nichiren Daishonin’s Buddhism, he spread it to 14 million people in 192 countries.
-Evelyn Wolff has chanted Nam Myo Ho Renge Kyo for 35 years.
+Evelyn Wolff has chanted Nam Myo Ho Renge Kyo for 40 plus years.

 Flowers of Light were my contribution to the “Language